 Independent Study and Research Seminars

-Ranked 3rd in U.S., 7th for careers, and 27th globally overall by Financial Times
+Ranked 6th in U.S. and 33rd globally overall by Financial Times

 6 core courses